eltrino/diamantedesk-documentation/integration/oro.md

 ###Installation via Oro Marketplace

-Navigate to `System > Package Manager` to install it from OroCRM Marketplace.
+Navigate to `System > Package Manager` to install it from the OroCRM Marketplace.
+For the detailed instruction on how to add an extension to your OroCRM instance, follow this [link](http://www.orocrm.com/documentation/index/current/user-guide/package-manager).

 ###Installation via Composer

-Execute this command to start installing DiamanteDesk:

-{% highlight php %}
-php composer.phar require diamante/orocrm-integration-bundle
-{% endhighlight %}

-To proceed with installation, you should install the required DiamanteDesk bundles using the following commands:

-{% highlight php %}
-php app/console diamante:desk:install
-{% endhighlight %}

-{% highlight php %}
-php app/console diamante:user:schema
-{% endhighlight %}

-{% highlight php %}
-php app/console diamante:embeddedform:schema
-{% endhighlight %}

-{% highlight php %}
-php app/console assets:install
-{% endhighlight %}

-{% highlight php %}
-php app/console assetic:dump
-{% endhighlight %}

-Further installation steps:

-1. Set up mailer parameters in `parameters.yml` and at _System > Configuration > DiamanteDesk > Channels_.
-2. Enable notifications at _System > Configuration > DiamanteDesk > Notifications_.
+As of 1.1 release we do not support composer installation.
+OroCRM integration package should only be installed via Oro Marketplace.

 ## DiamaneteDesk Contacts in OroCRM